-ARTWRITE #33: CAKE: THE UNNECESSARY NECESSITY
+ARTWRITE #33: THE UNNECESSARY NECESSITY

-Laurie Simmons and Dana Sherwood
+Dana Sherwood

 In Raymond Carver’s short story “A Small, Good Thing,” a couple endure the tragedy of their eight-year-old son dying after he’s hit by a car on his birthday.
 While dealing with grief and menacing phone calls from the baker about the unpaid birthday cake, the parents confront him, leading to a cathartic moment of connection: